All Episodes

 See, I did vet that.

-All right, hour two, Sean Hannity show, write down our toll-free telephone number.
+At hour two, Sean Hannity show, write down our toll-free telephone number.

 You want to be a part of the program.

-He joins us now with our top stories today, obviously the fallout from the fifty-nine Tomahawk missiles that were fired into Syria and the air base where they launched this chemical attack against men, women, and children.
+Obviously, the fallout from the 59 Tomahawk missiles that were fired into Syria and the airbase where they launched this chemical attack against men, women, and children.

 We had 49 Christians murdered on Palm Sunday in an Egyptian church.

-Just imagine that here we have the uh swearing in of the new conservative Supreme Court justice, exactly as Trump promised during the campaign.
+Just imagine that here we have the swearing in of the new conservative Supreme Court justice, exactly as Trump promised during the campaign.

 And in many ways, he's overshadowed by all the other things that are going on.

-A lot of people referred to a tweet that he had put out when there was talk that Obama might go After Syria.
+A lot of people referred to a tweet that he had put out when there was talk that Obama might go after Syria.

-And you know, no child of God should suffer that horror.
+And, you know, no child of God should suffer that horror.

-But I also believe that anybody that sees chemical weapons being used against men, women, and children, if the United States doesn't have any sense of moral right and wrong there to stop it, or at least try and stop it, then we would be supporting a modern day Holocaust unfolding before our eyes, so to me it was the right thing to do.
+But I also believe that anybody that sees chemical weapons being used against men, women, and children, if the United States doesn't have any sense of moral right and wrong there to stop it, or at least try and stop it, then we would be supporting a modern-day Holocaust unfolding before our eyes.

-The first is the responsibility, I think Trump's beginning to realize from all of his talks with leaders around the world, that the United States really is a unique country, and that all of these countries are saying to him, look, we look to you guys to lead.
+I think Trump's beginning to realize from all of his talks with leaders around the world that the United States really is a unique country and that all of these countries are saying to him, look, we look to you guys to lead.

-You know, but Barack Obama spent eight years quote leading from behind and it doesn't work.
+You know, but Barack Obama spent eight years, quote, leading from behind, and it doesn't work.

-Second, we had been told by the Russians and told by the Syrians that there were no uh chemical weapons there, they obviously had lied, and Secretary Tillerson has been very tough about that, uh, and said, Look, either the Russians were colluding with the Syrians or the Russians were so incompetent they were duped by the Syrians, but there's not a third answer here.
+And Secretary Tillerson has been very tough about that and said, look, either the Russians were colluding with the Syrians or the Russians were so incompetent they were duped by the Syrians.

 And it'll be interesting to see what his conversations are like in Moscow.

-And then third, imagine you were sitting there, you are President Donald J. Trump, you have decried Barack Obama's weaknesses, and now you're faced with almost exactly the situation where Barack Obama flinched and did nothing.
+And now you're faced with almost exactly the situation where Barack Obama flinched and did nothing.

-And I think had Trump done nothing right now, people would be comparing him to Obama.
+And I think had Trump done nothing, right now people would be comparing him to Obama.

 And I think that's the signal he sent.